 (h) I will not misrepresent my dogs to anyone.

-(i) I will always breed as close to the CCAA Standard as possible.
+(i) I will always breed as close to the AKC Standard as possible.
 I will not breed dogs which have severe faults which would be detrimental to the health and welfare of the breed, including temperament flaws.